 Stephen Barlow is the Artistic Director of Buxton Festival, for which he has conducted Intermezzo, La Colombe, La Princesse Jaune, The Jacobin and Otello.

-Stephen Barlow was a boy chorister at Canterbury Cathedral and then studied at King’s School‚ Canterbury.
+Stephen was a boy chorister at Canterbury Cathedral and then studied at King’s School‚ Canterbury.
 He won the Organ Scholarship to Trinity College‚ Cambridge‚ where he was Musical Director of the University Chamber Orchestra and Chamber Choir and founder of the University Bach Choir.
 There followed a period at Guildhall School of Music and Drama‚ where he studied under Vilem Tausky.

 He has conducted the premières of his own opera King in Canterbury Cathedral and of his Clarinet Concerto with Emma Johnson and the Ulster Orchestra; The Rake’s Progress with Nationale Reisopera; Faust and Nabucco in Australia; Bluebeard’s Castle with the Auckland Philharmonia; Falstaff‚ Rusalka and Norma at Grange Park Opera; the Jette Parker Young Artists Programme Summer Concert at the Royal Opera House and Sweeney Todd with Bryn Terfel at the Royal Festival Hall.